tymyrddin/blue-dfir/source/docs/notes/network.md

 ## Primary purposes of network forensics

 - **Security Operations (SOC):** Daily security monitoring activities on system performance and health, user behaviour, and security issues.
 - **Incident Handling/Response and Threat Hunting:** During/Post-incident investigation activities on understanding the reason for the incident, detecting malicious and suspicious activity, and investigating the data flow content.

+Traffic investigation actions fall under Network forensics, and also under [NTA](https://nta.tymyrddin.dev/).
+For example, NetworkMiner, used in network forensics and NTA, is capable of processing and handling packet pictures and live traffic.
+Both live and captured traffic data sources are valuable for forensics investigations, but the main purpose of using NetworkMiner is to investigate the overall flow/condition of a limited amount of traffic, not for a long in-depth live traffic investigation.

 ## Investigated data types in network forensics

 - **Live Traffic**
 - **Traffic Captures (full packet captures and network flows)**
 - **Log Files**

-NetworkMiner is capable of processing and handling packet pictures and live traffic.
-Both live and captured traffic data sources are valuable for forensics investigations.

-Traffic investigation actions fall under Network forensics "Traffic Analysis" subdomain.
-However, the main purpose of using NetworkMiner is to investigate the overall flow/condition of the limited amount of traffic, not for a long in-depth live traffic investigation.